Rafael Devers Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to rank 14th in baseball in home runs allowed (25 total, 1.1 per game).
+- The Orioles rank 13th in baseball in home runs surrendered (26 total, 1.1 per game).

-- The Orioles will look to Bradish (1-0) in his third start of the season.
+- The Orioles are sending Wells (0-1) out for his fourth start of the season.
+He is 0-1 with a 2.70 ERA and 16 strikeouts through 23 1/3 innings pitched.

-- The righty last appeared on Wednesday against the Washington Nationals, when he threw six scoreless innings while giving up five hits.
+- In his most recent time out -- out of the bullpen on Saturday -- the right-hander tossed 2/3 innings against the Detroit Tigers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.